harvard-dce/mh-user-action-bench/README.md

       --password PASSWORD   The password of the MySQL node to connect to --database DATABASE   The database to use
-      --table TABLE         The user action table to insert to --aws-profile AWS_PROFILE
+      --table TABLE         The user action table to insert to --num-workers NUM_WORKERS
-                            AWS profile to use for cloudwatch metrics --num-workers NUM_WORKERS
                             The number of insert threads
       --num-inserts NUM_INSERTS
                             The total number of insert to execute --interval INTERVAL   The number of seconds each worker waits between inserts